pouransamani/House-Price-Prediction/README.md

   - Normalize target.
   - Encode categorical variables into ordinal and dummy variables.

-## Model Development:
+## Modeling
-- Use the cleaned and preprocessed dataset to build a classification model using DT, LR, KNN, SVM, RF algorithms.
+Use the cleaned and preprocessed dataset to build the Regression model using LinearRegression, Ridge, Lasso, Random Farest and XGBoost algorithms.
-- Split the dataset into training and testing sets.
-- Train the model with package of algorithms and evaluate its performance using accuracy measure.
-- Explore how model performance changes with different features or transformations using Cross Validation.
+Explore how model performance changes with different features/or transformed using Cross Validation.
-- Tuning the model by GridSearchCV
+ - Base Model_Linear Regression
+ - Cross validation with advanced models
+ -
+ ## Model Evaluation
+ - Evaluate models performance using RMSE and R2 Score measures.
-- Summarize findings and assess the models accuracies in classification personal loan receiving.
+ - Summarize findings and assess the models performanc in predicting house price.
+ -
 ## Feature Importance:
 - Use feature importance technique to identify the most influence varaibles and enhancing models performance.
 - Feature selection helps improve model performance by keeping only the most relevant features.
 Here are some common techniques I used:
   - a.
 Correlation Analysis
 Remove features highly correlated with each other.
 Keep features that have a good correlation with the target variable.

   - b.
 Feature importance  using Algorithms; SelectKBest--f_regression,  Lasso Embedded method, Random Farest, XGBoost, Top Features Selected by Permutation Importance (SVR), and LightGBM.

 ## Voting Regressors-Final Submission: